WexyR/KNIL/README.md

 # KNIL

-KNIL is a french linux console RPG I've done with a schoolmate for a school project.
+KNIL is a french linux console RPG I've done with a schoolmate as a school project (made in python 2).

 You are the new hero of a town where cityzen need your help and send you look for items in the dungeon just aside the town.